latifkabir/BrightSTAR/emJetAnalysis/README.md

 - The relevant directory for EM-jet analysis is: `BrightSTAR/emJetAnalysis`

 - My analysis has four steps.
 Step-1 uses MuDst to generate NanoJetTree.
-Step-2 uses NanoJetTree from step-1 to gegerate hitogram in root file.
+Step-2 uses NanoJetTree from step-1 to generate histogram in root file.
 Step-3 uses histograms in root file from Step-2 to calculate A_N and plot them.
 Step-4 uses the output from step-3 to add systematic error bars or other style to the plots.

 - Step-1: Generate DST files (EM-jet Trees)